omlins/ParallelStencil.jl/README.md

 * [References](#references)

 ## Parallelization and optimization with one macro call
 A simple call to `@parallel` is enough to parallelize and optimize a function and to launch it.
 The package used underneath for parallelization is defined in a call to `@init_parallel_stencil` beforehand.
-Supported are [CUDA.jl] for running on GPU and [Base.Threads] for CPU.
+Supported are [CUDA.jl] and [AMDGPU.jl] for running on GPU and [Base.Threads] for CPU.
 The following example outlines how to run parallel computations on a GPU using the native kernel programming capabilities of [CUDA.jl] underneath (omitted lines are represented with `#(...)`, omitted arguments with `...`):
 ```julia
 #(...)
 @init_parallel_stencil(CUDA,...)